Certified Sleep Coach

 Unauthorized Sellers: When shopping through certain third-party retailer websites, you run the risk of inadvertently purchasing a mattress from an unauthorized seller.
 Warranty policies do not cover mattresses sold through unauthorized retailers, so you won’t have the support or protection typically provided by the manufacturer.
 We encourage shoppers to buy directly from the manufacturer through the company’s official website.

 Longer Break-In Period: Online mattress brands typically ship their mattresses compressed and vacuum-sealed.
 While this makes shipping less expensive, it can also increase the break-in period.
-With this type of bed-in-a-box mattress, you’ll need to allow the mattress to decompress for several hours, and it may not reach full loft for up to 48 hours.
+With this type of mattress in a box, you’ll need to allow the mattress to decompress for several hours, and it may not reach full loft for up to 48 hours.
 Because the bed has been compressed and sealed since its production, you may also notice some off-gassing odors as it decompresses.

 More Research Required: When shopping for a mattress in person, you have a sales representative to guide you through the relatively small selection.
 In contrast, shopping for a mattress online involves a much greater amount of independent research.
 While this allows you to search through a wider selection of models to find a mattress tailored to your needs, it can also be time-consuming.